Note: The first version of this article was released on 1 October 2020 and updated on 1 February 2022

-Felt better in the morning.
-Loaded plates and carried safety squat bar during coaching.
+Felt better in the morning, and then I carried the safety squat bar and loads of plates during coaching.
 I took a nap afterwards and realised that there was some swelling; decided to visit a doctor.
 This day was the peak of the discomfort.

 Day 5/6 – Saturday/Sunday

 I continued the medication.
 I didn’t have time to lift due to work.

 The warm-up felt horrible, then I tried using a belt, and surprisingly it felt worse.
 So I decided to continue without a belt.
 Everything felt more comfortable starting from the 40×5 set.
 Still, I felt some sensation holding the lockout, thus using soft lockout for the rest of the workout.

 I can immediately walk without limping after the squat.